digital-cube/edu/html/2016-09-22-intro/README.md

 Colapsing Margins (misc.
 Display, float, overflow and clear properties)
 -----------------------------------------------------------------------

+Before adresing Colapsing margins, there are some important properties to be avare of:

 - Display property : For controlling layout.
-Elements is usually block or inline.
-Block-level element start on a new line and stretches to the left and right.
-Common default block element are div, p and form.
+Elements can be usually block or inline.
+Block-level element starts on a new line and stretches to the left and right.
+Common default block elements are div, p and form.
   Inline elements could be used to wrap some text or hyperlink inside a paragraph.
 Common default inline elements are span and a.

 - Float property : Specify whether element should align to left or right.
 If element is positioned absolutely, float property is ignored.